The cost of buying life insurance in your 50’s and 60’s is significantly more than buying life insurance in your 20’s and 30’s.

 What Does It Mean To Backdate Your Life Insurance Policy?

-Most life insurance companies go by what’s called nearest age.
-This means that if you are within 6 months of your next birthday you would be considered one year older for life insurance.
+Don’t ask us why, but most life insurance companies go by what’s called nearest age,not your actual age.
+This means that if you are within 6 months of your next birthday you would be considered one year older for purposes of life insurance.

 For example, let’s say you are 60 years old today and your birthday is August 1st.
 If you are looking to buy a life insurance policy in March for example, then then you would be considered to be age 61 for life insurance purposes.